-Another movie Disney is looking to reboot for their streaming service is The Parent Trap, the story about twins of divorced parents who meet at summer camp, never knowing the other existed.
+Another movie Disney is looking to reboot for Disney Plus is The Parent Trap, the story about twins of divorced parents who meet at summer camp, never knowing the other existed.
 Hijinx ensues as the twins switch places to meet their other parent - and play matchmaker.
-The film first came out in 1961 and was remade by Disney in 1998 with Lindsay Lohan playing both twins.
-The remake was announced as part of a number of other properties Disney is interested in remaking for their streaming site.
+The Parent Trap first came out in 1961 and was remade by Disney in 1998, with Lindsay Lohan playing both twins.
+The remake was announced as part of a number of other properties Disney is interested in remaking for Disney Plus.

 The Sword in the Stone

 Another animated property Disney is planning on turning into a live-action film is The Sword in the Stone.
 The animated musical was released in 1963 and was the final film to be released before Walt Disney's death.
 It tells the fantastical story of a young King Arthur and his training under the famed wizard Merlin.
 The live-action version will be directed by Juan Carlos Fresnadillo (28 Weeks Later) with a script from Bryan Cogman (Game of Thrones).
-Production is currently set to start in September of 2018.
-No casting announcements have been made yet.
+Production started in September 2018, though no casting announcements have been made yet.